FRC-1721/marketing-material/docs/uniforms/roles.rst

    working environment in the pits.

    .. note:: The Pitcrew Cheif is no longer promoted to, in favor of leaving pit crew direction to the Lead of Mechanical
+             When it was utilized in 2022, it had two chevrons.
+When it was proposed in 2023 it had two and a half, before it's retirement.
+So while the official pit crew chief insignia is 2 1/2, that insignia was never worn.
+While the 2022 (2 Chevron variant) worn by Micheal is the only physical example.

 .. figure:: patches/renders/business_lead.png
    :width: 125